informalsystems/tendermint-rs/rpc/README.md

 Several client-related features are provided at present:

-* `http-client` - Provides `HttpClient` and `HttpsClient`, which are basic RPC clients that interact with remote Tendermint nodes via **JSON-RPC over HTTP or HTTPS**.
+* `http-client` - Provides `HttpClient`, which is a basic RPC client that interacts with remote Tendermint nodes via **JSON-RPC over HTTP or HTTPS**.
 This client does not provide `Event` subscription functionality.
 See the [Tendermint RPC] for more details.
-* `websocket-client` - Provides `WebSocketClient` and
-  `SecureWebSocketClient`, which provide full client functionality, including general RPC functionality as well as `Event` subscription functionality.
+* `websocket-client` - Provides `WebSocketClient`, which provides full client functionality, including general RPC functionality as well as `Event`] subscription functionality.
+Can be used over secure (`wss://`) and unsecure (`ws://`) connections.

 ### CLI